Featured

 A variety of treatment options are available for osteoarthritis.
 Pain can often be minimized by taking nonsteroidal anti-inflammatory medications, getting steroid injections into the affected joints, and wearing orthotics.
 Bracing or immobilizing the affected foot or ankle may help reduce inflammation and prevent deformity of the joint.
 Doing specific exercises can help strengthen the muscles in the feet and ankles to prevent injuries.
 In cases where more conservative treatments have failed or in which arthritis has progressed significantly, surgery may be an option.
 If you have osteoarthritis in your feet or ankles, it is recommended that you consult with a chiropodist.

-To learn more about plantar hyperhidrosis and to find the right treatment for you, please consult with a chiropodist.
+For more information about how to find the right shoes for you, please consult with a chiropodist.

 Connect With Us